grantwill74/notes-on-algorithm-design/slides/module_1_1/module_1_1.md

 This means you will not be able to submit assignments, or receive credit for quizzes or tests, and you will end up with late penalties if you wait too long.

 The syllabus quiz is open for a couple of weeks because the drop/add deadline hasn't closed, but there's no reason to wait.

 It's open book with unlimited attempts.
 Do it with the syllabus open right there in another tab.

-Because of this quiz, I am allowed to assume that you read and understood the syllabus.
+Because of this quiz, I may assume that you read and understood the syllabus.

 ---